kmayerb/tcrdist2/docs/Saving.rst

   tr.save_as_hdf5("TCRrep_file.h5")

+To start where you left off:

-When returning, initialize a new TCRrep instance (i.e., tr2 in the code below).
-Provide a empty pd.DataFrame for the cell_df and specify the correct model organism.
-Then call :py:meth:`tcrdist.repertoire.TCRrep.rebuild_from_hdf5`
+* 1. initialize a new TCRrep instance  (i.e., tr2 in the code below), providing an empty pd.DataFrame for the cell_df argument.
+Specify the correct
+* 2. Call :py:meth:`tcrdist.repertoire.TCRrep.rebuild_from_hdf5`

 .. code-block:: python